 U.S. v.
 Navy O-3 – Norfolk, Virginia –

-RESULT: After months of negotiating, client was allowed to resign and all charges were dropped.
+RESULT: After months of negotiating, the client was allowed to resign and all charges were dropped.

 U.S. v.
 Air Force O-5 – Hurlburt Field, Florida –

-RESULT: No court martial charges.
-At Article 15, client received a fine.
+RESULT: No court-martial charges.
+At Article 15, the client received a fine.

 U.S. v.
 Army E-2 – Okinawa, Japan (Torri Station & Kadena Air Base) –

-Client accused of rape, aggravated sexual assault, breaking a no contact order multiple times, stalking, telling his SFC to “F$%$ Off” and other offenses.
+The client accused of rape, aggravated sexual assault, breaking a no-contact order multiple times, stalking, telling his SFC to “F$%$ Off” and other offenses.
 Mr. Waddington fought the case with CPT Ernesto Gapasin in front of an enlisted jury.
-The prosecution presented a sex assault nurse expert, a DNA expert and hundreds of texts messages from client that supposedly showed his guilt.
+The prosecution presented a sex assault nurse expert, a DNA expert and hundreds of text messages from the client that supposedly showed his guilt.

 RESULT: Not Guilty of all sex charges, numerous other charges were dismissed.
 Found guilty of remaining charges.